gogamarra/Automated-ELK-Stack/README.md

 ![ Deployment Architecture](./images/network-diagram-elk.jpg)

 ### Playbooks, Configuration Files
-The Ansible files, known as **PLAYBOOKS**, contain YAML code and have beeen tested and used to generate a live ELK deployment.
+The Ansible files, known as **PLAYBOOKS**, contain YAML code and have been tested and used to generate a live ELK deployment.
 The PLAYBOOKS are executed from the Ansible Docker provisioner container within the Jump-Box-Provisioner VM.
-The PLAYBOOKS can be used to recreate the entire deployment .
-Alternatively, select portions of a PLAYBOOK may be used to install only certain pieces of specific functions desired.
+Use the PLAYBOOKS to recreate the entire deployment.
+Alternately, use select portions of a PLAYBOOK to install only certain functions desired.
 For example, install FILEBEAT, but not METRICBEAT.
-(See comments within each config file for target directory placement.)
+(See comments within each configuration file for target directory placement.)

 - ![ANSIBLE Playbook Files](./files/playbook)
 - ![Configuration Files](./files/playbook)

-## Outline of Additional Infomration Presented:
+## Outline of Additional Information Presented:
 - Description of Topology
 - Access Policies
 - ELK Configuration